-A first proposal to use the Internet DNS to store, retrieve and maintain those mappings was introduced by two of the authors (B. Cole and R. Hagens) adopting two new DNS resource record (RR) types: TO-X400 and TO-822.
-This new proposal adopts a more complete strategy, and requires one new RR only.
-The distribution of the RFC1327 mapping rules via DNS is in fact an important service for the whole Internet community: it completes the information given by MX resource record and it allows to produce clean addresses when messages are exchanged among the Internet RFC822 world and the X.400 one (both Internet and Public X.400 service providers).
+A first proposal to use the Internet DNS to store, retrieve and maintain those mappings was introduced by two of the authors of RFC1664 (B. Cole and R. Hagens) adopting two new DNS resource record (RR) types: TO-X400 and TO-822.
+This proposal now adopts a more complete strategy, and requires one new RR only.
+The distribution of MCGAMs via DNS is in fact an important service for the whole Internet community: it completes the information given by MX resource record and it allows to produce clean addresses when messages are exchanged among the Internet RFC822 world and the X.400 one (both Internet and Public X.400 service providers).

-A first experiment in using the DNS without expanding the current set of RR and using available ones was in the mean time deployed by some of the authors.
+A first experiment in using the DNS without expanding the current set of RR and using available ones was deployed by some of the authors of RFC1664 at the time of its development.
 The existing PTR resource records were used to store the mapping rules, and a new DNS tree was created under the ".it" top level domain.
 The result of the experiment was positive, and a few test applications ran under this provisional set up.
 This test was also very useful in order to define a possible migration strategy during the deployment of the new DNS containing the new RR.
 The Internet DNS nameservers wishing to provide this mapping information need in fact to be modified to support the new RR type, and in the real Internet, due to the large number of different implementations, this takes some time.

 The basic idea is to adopt a new DNS RR to store the mapping information.
-The RFC822 to X.400 mapping rules (including the so called 'gate' rules) will be stored in the ordinary DNS tree, while the definition of a new branch of the name space defined under each national top level domain is envisaged in order to contain the X.400 to RFC822 mappings.
+The RFC822 to X.400 mapping rules (including the so called 'gate2' rules) will be stored in the ordinary DNS tree, while the definition of a new branch of the name space defined under each national top level domain is envisaged in order to contain the X.400 to RFC822 mappings ('table1' and 'gate1').
 A "two-way" mapping resolution schema is thus fully implemented.

-The creation of the new domain name space representing the X.400 O/R names structure also provides the chance to use the DNS to distribute dynamically other X.400 related information, thus solving other efficiency problems currently affecting the X.400 MHS service.
+The creation of the new domain name space representing the $\rm X.400~O/R$ names structure also provides the chance to use the DNS to distribute dynamically other $\rm X.400~related$ information, thus solving other efficiency problems currently affecting the $\rm X.400~MHS$ service.

-In this paper we will adopt the RFC1327 mapping rules syntax, showing how it can be stored into the Internet DNS.
+In this paper we will adopt the MCGAM syntax, showing how it can be stored into the Internet DNS.